hence-io/hence-comp/blogs/working-with-polymer-and-es6/3-exporing-components/README.md

 * ```created()``` This is the most limited start up method, and should be focused on low level support in elements as it has no access to much of the final components attributes.

-* ```ready()``` Avid jQuery users will be thrown for a bit of a loop with this on, as it does not imply everything related to this component is ready to use!
+* ```ready()``` Avid jQuery users will be thrown for a bit of a loop with this one, as it does not imply everything related to this component is ready to use!
 You do however have access to the DOM at this point, and this method is very effective for working with any child components, as it ensures they are fully initialized and able to be manipulated at this point.

 * ```factoryImpl(title, details = '', condensed = true) {...}``` Recalling the note above, this function will only run
 for new components created dynamically in code.
 One of it's benefits is that is a custom function, allowing you define your own set of parameters to build your component constructor as you choose.
+When used, any supporting functions ran in created or ready will of already fired, so be cautious how early you access parameters if you plan on using object instantiation.

 * ```attached()``` **The bread and butter of setting up your component**, the attached method will let you fully access all of your components properties, affect it fully on the DOM, and know that any parent/child components will respond to them accordingly.
+As well, any components created dynamically will have processed their factoryImpl function already, know you can safely make full use of any parameters on your component.

 * ```detached()``` Plugins, temporary state, or anything you wish to clean up after you component is removed should be placed here.
 This  is very useful if you're dynamically adding and removing your components on page, to ensure it's not leaving anything unwanted behind afterwards.

 In this sample, we also see another awesome ES6 enhancements to functions!
-Finally (FINALLY!), we have access to default values for are method arguments.
-Creating a new component with ```let card = new MyCard('This is my card');``` will provide with a card component, having a title of 'This is my card', blank details, and be flagged as condensed.
+Finally (FINALLY!), we have access to default values for are method arguments ```factoryImpl(title, details = '', condensed = true) { ... }```.
+Creating a new component with ```let card = new MyCard('This is my card');``` will generate a card component having a title of 'This is my card', blank details, and be flagged as condensed.
 It's wonderful to finally have this feature in JS, and helps to reduce argument verification code to ward off undefined parameters passed.

 ### Template

 We've added a lot of code to our component definition, and it's time that we update our component's template to tie in all of the new functionality and behaviour we've been adding.
 We will replace our ```my-card.html``` <tempalte> tag with the following:

 ```html
 <dom-module id="my-card">